garykac/clipboard/clipboard.md

 #### Mitigating Abuse

-Currently, UAs mitigate abuse by either requiring a user gesture (e.g., clicking on a button) or with a permission dialog.
+Currently, user agents mitigate abuse by either requiring a user gesture (e.g., clicking on a button) or with a permission dialog.
 These approaches suffer from the following issues: